 If a tumour is larger than 4cm and/or demonstrating more aggressive features and the patient is fit, definitive treatment is generally recommended.
 The gold standard for management is surgery.
 This is performed as either a partial nephrectomy (removal of the mass but leaving the majority of the normal kidney behind) or radical nephrectomy (removal of the entire kidney).
 This surgery can be performed as an open operation, or minimal invasive (keyhole) surgery either as laparoscopic or robotic assisted.

 Alternatives to surgery include tumour ablation via various different technologies e.g. Stereotactic Body Radiation Therapy (SBRT), Cryotherapy or Radiofrequency Ablation (RFA).
 While these are less invasive, they are generally considered secondary options for patients unfit for major surgery.

 These tumours are much less common than the previously discussed cancers.
-A/Prof Vela has extensive training in treating all genitourinary cancer types including rare cancers such as these.
+Prof Vela has extensive training in treating all genitourinary cancer types including rare cancers such as these.